-Sudden chest pain and shortness of breath are two of the most common reasons to seek emergency care.
-Chest pain is often difficult to interpret.
-Many people cannot tell the difference between heartburn or heart attack.
 Sudden, unexpected chest pain can be a potentially life-threatening symptom or a warning sign of another condition.
-Know the symptoms of a heart attack and where to go in an emergency.
+It is vital to educate yourself on the symptoms of a heart attack and where to go in an emergency medical situation.

-- Stable angina - has a predictable pattern and intensity
+- Stable angina –generally has a predictable pattern and intensity

-- Unstable angina - unpredictable, more severe and intense
+- Unstable angina –is unpredictable, more severe and intense

-- Variant angina - severe, temporary spasm that suddenly occurs while resting
+- Variant angina –is a severe, temporary spasm that suddenly occurs while resting

-Heart-related chest pain can come and go and often varies in intensity (worse with activity).
-Also, chest pain caused by a heart problem sometimes comes with other symptoms such as:
+Chest pain may be more or less severe based on some patient’s pre-existing conditions.
+Heart-related chest pain can come and go and often varies in intensity.
+Chest pain caused by heart problems may come with other symptoms, like:

 - Tightening in chest